DigiBP/Team-Bananas/README.md

 ❌ Problems in current process:

-- ...
-- ...
+- everything is done manually, there are many process steps
+- some tasks like screening of CVs are standard tasks that can be automated
+- there is little support of the hiring manager in the current process (i.e., the hiring manager has to enter everything manually into a Word file for HR to process)

 ✅ Potentials for process improvements and digitization:

+- Google Form to start the process: via Integromat and Camunda API a new process instance can be started
+  - form is prefilled with standard job description text
-- Google Form to start the process: hiring manager enters job title, job description, salary range, required skills
+  - hiring manager enters job title, job description
+  - hiring manager selects required skills, maturity level, proposed salary range from dropdowns or checkboxes in the form
 - Automate the internal candidate screening using a small database with test data and an API
 - Automate the job posting: we can simulate publishing the job ad by posting the job add via API to a Twitter account
+- Error handling scenario: job can not be posted on Twitter, a human needs to intervene to post it manually otherwise there will be no candidates for the vacancy
-- iSaaS: Integromat possibly for starting process instances via a Google Form and posting the job ad to Twitter
+- iSaaS: Integromat (MAKE.com) possibly for starting process instances via a Google Form and posting the job ad to Twitter

 ## 💡 Considerations